 If you experience difficult listening situations, a special program may be helpful.
 These are programmed by your hearing care professional.

 Write down any hearing situations in which you may need help.

 Change program

 Your hearing aid can have up to four different programs.
-These are programmed by your hearing care professional.
 You will hear one to four tones when you change program depending on the program.